-For members hired prior to October 1, 2011 with less than 10 years of creditable service as of September 30, 2011 and members hired after September 30, 2011, normal retirement shall be the attainment of age 55 with 10 or more years of creditable service or age 52 with 25 years of creditable service.
+For members hired prior to October 1, 2011 with less than 10 years of creditable service as of September 30, 2011 and members hired after September 30, 2011, normal retirement shall be the attainment of age 55 with 10 or more years of creditable service or upon attaining 25 years of creditable service.

 For members who are eligible for normal retirement as of September 30, 2011 the monthly benefit amount is equal to 3% of the member's average monthly earnings multiplied by years and completed months of continuous service up to 20 years plus 4% of the members average monthly earnings multiplied by years and completed months of continuous service after 20 years with a maximum of 80% of average monthly earnings.
-Upon completion of 22 years of continuous service, a member will receive a monthly benefit of 80% of average monthly earnings.
-The normal form of benefit payment is life annuity with tenvears certain.
+Upon completion of 22 years of continuous service, a member will receive a monthly benefit of 80% of average monthly earnings (resulting in a 12% of earnings increase in benefits at the moment the member attains 22 years of service).
+The normal form of benefit payment is life annuity with ten-years certain.